Project Safe Childhood

 - Information for parents & schools who need additional resources

 Our children represent the most vulnerable segment of our population, and the dangers they face, on and off the Internet, are real.
-Communicating with our children about the risks that they can encounter online is the most important step in keeping them safe while they surf.
-If you are looking for more information, please feel free to contact us.
+Communicating with our children about the risks that they can encounter online is the most important step in keeping them safe.
+If you are looking for more information, please feel free to contact us, or visit: